Generic name: copanlisib [ KOE-pan-LIS-ib ]

 In a medical setting an overdose would be treated quickly.

 What should I avoid while receiving Aliqopa?

-Grapefruit and grapefruit juice may interact with copanlisib and lead to unwanted side effects.
-Avoid the use of grapefruit products while taking Aliqopa.
+Grapefruit may interact with copanlisib and cause side effects.
+Avoid consuming grapefruit products.

 What other drugs will affect Aliqopa?